Gegori1/Modelado-Preedictivo/Homework_NN/Report/Report_NN_Regression.md

 ### Analysis

 A pairplot was generated to examine the distribution of variables and their relationships with each other.
-The pairplot revealed that the majority of the variables had a unimodal distribution, several independent variables exhibited high correlation, while the dependent variable was highly skewed and showed little to no correlation with the other input variables.
+The pairplot revealed that the majority of the variables had a unimodal distribution, several independent variables exhibited high correlation, while the dependent variable was highly skewed and showed little to no correlation with the input variable.

 ![Pairplot](pairplot.png)